 - Leading projects, such as The Prince’s Farm Resilience Programme.

 - Commissioning research into issues affecting farming families and rural communities.

-- Being an advocate for the countryside and bringing together individuals and businesses to help us tackle current challenges.
+- Being an advocate for the countryside by bringing together individuals and businesses to help tackle current challenges.

-- Helping communities in crisis through our Emergency Fund.
+- Helping communities in crisis through the Emergency Fund.

 The Prince of Wales enjoys the performing arts, especially music, theatre and opera.

 The Prince and The Duchess regularly attend the theatre, the opera and concerts, in a public and private capacity.

 His Royal Highness is President or Patron of more than 20 performing arts organisations, including the Royal College of Music, the Royal Opera House, the Royal Shakespeare Company, the English Chamber Orchestra and Music Society, the Philharmonia Orchestra and Chorus, Welsh National Opera, the Purcell School and the William Walton Foundation.